spaghetti-n5/VW-project/README.md

 - Limited Interactivity: Can’t handle hover or focus events without modification (only css classes :hover are used)
 - UX Constraints: Advanced features (e.g., tooltips on hover) need extra logic.

-##### Single Button Type vs. Form Support

-Hardcode **_type="button"_** instead of supporting submit or reset for forms.

-Pros:

-- Prevents accidental form submissions, suitable for standalone buttons in Pagination.
-- Aligns with current use cases (e.g., navigation, toggling favorites).

-Cons:

-- Extensibility: Can’t use directly in forms (e.g., submitting a new post) without **_type="submit"_**, requires prop addition for form support

 The Button component is a versatile, accessible, and lightweight solution for VW-project, balancing simplicity with customization.
 Its design decisions—TypeScript props, Pico.css/CSS Modules styling, and accessibility features—ensure it meets the project’s needs for a consistent, VW-themed UI.
 Trade-offs like limited variants and props prioritize ease of use and fast prototyping, with extensibility for future needs.

 ---